tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

 - How do you judge what makes a particular choice of namespace and directory structure?
+  - I think a good namespace and directory structure should make it easy to find, understand, and maintain code.
+If the structure matches how the code is organized logically (for example, by feature or component), it's easier to work with.
 - How do you judge what makes a good naming convention or programming style?

 ## "Senses" in Programming